|

 q

-Firstly, may I point out
+Firstly, may I point

-bringing this event to life from the archives of aviation history.
+from bringing this event to life from the archives of aviation history.

-On perusing the various aviation forums, I found that there were
+On perusing the various aviation forums, I found that

-I feel the incident warrants an in depth look at what really occured
+I feel the incident warrants an in depth look at what

-who still to this day suffer from trauma associated with experiencing the crash.
+and onlookers, who still to this day suffer from trauma associated with experiencing the crash.

 No one will ever know for sure, what made Don Bullock perform that disastrous